 Alternatives 2-5 offer greater management flexibility and, therefore, are expected to offer greater long-term benefits than Alternative 1.
 Preferred Alternative 2 has a larger range of actions that can be taken through a framework procedure and therefore offers more flexibility than Alternatives 1 and 3.
-Preferred Alternatives 4 and 5 are separate actions and could be implemented independently of either Preferred Alternative 2 or Alternative 3, as well as each other.
 A combination of Preferred Alternatives 2, 4, and 5 offers the greatest efficiency and effectiveness of management change and the largest expected long-term benefit to the physical and biological environments.

 Modifying the framework procedure is an administrative action.
 Other than Alternative 1, the proposed alternatives would expand the range of management measures that the Councils can implement without a full plan amendment.
 Because it is an administrative action, changing the framework procedure would not be expected to directly affect the harvest and other customary uses of the resource.
-Therefore, the proposed changes to the framework procedure are not expected to result in any direct changes on the economic environment.
+Therefore, the proposed changes to the framework procedure are not expected to result in any direct impacts on the economic environment.
 However, the proposed changes to the framework procedure could result in a speedier implementation of management measures that may be beneficial to the stocks, with associated economic benefits, or otherwise result in increased economic benefits to fishermen and associated businesses.
 These would be indirect positive economic effects of the proposed changes.
 Preferred Alternative 2 would implement broader changes to the framework procedure than Alternative 3 and, as a result, is expected to result in greater indirect economic benefits than Alternative 3.